kotappa19/HackerRank/README.md

 # HackerRank
-This Repository contains solutions of HackerRank Platform
+This Repository contains solutions in C/C++ and Python for the questions in problem solving section of HackerRank platform.